spirit-led-software/clerk-solidjs/docs/CONTRIBUTING.md

 1. Fork the project
 1. Create your feature branch (`git checkout -b feat/amazing_feature`)
 1. It's highly recommended to [write tests](#writing-tests) to ensure your change works and will continue to work in the future
-1. If required, create a `changeset` that describes your changes (`bun run changeset`).
-In cases where a changeset is not required, an empty changeset can be created instead (`bun run changeset:empty`) - an empty changeset will not generate a changelog entry for the change, so please use it as an escape hatch or for internal refactors only.
+1. If required, create a `changeset` that describes your changes (`pnpm run changeset`).
+In cases where a changeset is not required, an empty changeset can be created instead (`pnpm run changeset:empty`) - an empty changeset will not generate a changelog entry for the change, so please use it as an escape hatch or for internal refactors only.
 1. Commit your changes (`git commit -m 'feat: Add amazing_feature'`)
 1. Push to the branch (`git push origin feat/amazing_feature`)
 1. [Open a Pull Request](https://github.com/ian-pascoe/clerk-solidjs/compare?expand=1).
 Make sure the description includes enough information for the reviewer to understand what the PR is about.